Can You Overdose on Psilocybin?

 • 36% less likely to have attempted suicide over the same period

-This reflects the benefit that people with depression felt for up to a year after two doses of psilocybin and the promising research into other psychedelics as a treatment for a range of mental health conditions.
+This reflects the benefit that people with depression felt for up to a year after two doses of psilocybin, and it also emphasizes the promising research into other psychedelics as a treatment for a range of mental health conditions.

 However, psychedelics can worsen symptoms in people with pre-existing psychotic disorders, including schizophrenia and bipolar disorder, and may accelerate the onset in young people predisposed to them.